nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The add member to team feature allows users to add a user to the current team based on the specified index.
-This index refers to the index of the user in the current view of persons in the application.
+This index refers to the index of the user in the current view of persons in the `PersonListPanel`.

 The following is an example usage scenario of how a member is added to a team: